emanuel2718/macmaker/README.md

 Installation script with extremely subjective sensible defaults for macOS development.

 **Warning**: This is intended for personal use only.
-Use at your own risk.
+Use at your own risk...

 ### Installation